kamshory/MusicProductionManager/README.md

 ## MIDI Editor

+**Music Production Manager** has the ability to change instruments in MIDI files.

 ## MIDI Player

 **Music Production Manager** is equipped with a MIDI player that can be used when editing MIDI lyrics.